-The Computer Aided Accounting Department focuses on training students to work in the field of accounting in which, today, rapid changes require entrants to be fully equipped in computer aided accounting practices.
-Courses focus on delivering systematic accounting information, allowing students to first learn the basics of accounting which they then reinforce by practicing using computer programs.
+Accounting and Taxation Practices Program focuses on training students to work in the field of accounting in which, today, the rapid changes require entrants to be fully-equipped in accounting practices.
+Courses focus on delivering systematic accounting information, allowing students to first learn the basics of accounting which they, then, reinforce by practicing using computer programs.
 They also learn to analyze financial statements.
 Students graduating from this program may work in the independent auditing sector, in the accounting departments of business organizations, in public practice accounting or as certified public accountants.

-Students can access the required lecture materials from the university's library and online course management system.
-Furthermore, students make use of laboratories and field trips (for applicable courses) to practice their theoretical knowledge.
-In addition to laboratory work, practical exercises together with case studies from real life situations, course internships and independent studies offered within courses help students apply their knowledge.
-On top of all this, seminars, which include talks and debates with industry experts, invited guest speakers for the related courses, summer training in which students work in a company for 30 days and agreements and collaborations with organizations, provide a variety of learning as well as employment opportunities.
+Students can access the required lecture materials from the CIU Library and online course management system.
+Furthermore, students make use of laboratories and field trips (for practical courses) to practice their theoretical knowledge.
+In addition to laboratory work, practical exercises together with case studies from real-life situations, course internships and independent studies offered within the courses help students apply their knowledge.
+On top of all this, seminars, which include talks and debates with industry experts, invited guest speakers for the related courses, summer training during which students work in a company for 30 days and agreements and collaborations with organizations, provide a variety of learning opportunities as well as potential employment opportunities.

-After completion of the Computer Aided Accounting program, students have excellent job opportunities in accounting sectors, such as; accounting and financial consultancy companies, independent auditing institutions, banks, finance companies, stock exchange intermediaries and brokerage houses, public finance institutions and accounting and finance departments of business enterprises.
-Graduates also have the chance to work as a Certified Public Accountant and/or Certified Financial Officer, auditor, consultant, lecturer, pursue professional accountant status, or work as a financial officer.
-On the other hand, to get an undergraduate degree, our graduates can transfer to the Computer Aided Accounting program by being exempted from the first two years courses of that program.
+Upon completion of the Accounting and Taxation Practices program, students have excellent job opportunities in accounting sectors, such as; accounting and financial consultancy companies, independent auditing institutions, banks, finance companies, stock exchange intermediaries and brokerage houses, public finance institutions and accounting and finance departments of business enterprises.
+Graduates also have the chance to work as a certified public accountant and/or certified financial officer, auditor, consultant, lecturer, pursue professional accountant status, or work as a financial officer.
+On the other hand, to get an undergraduate degree, our graduates can transfer to the Computer-Aided Accounting Program by being exempted from the courses of the first two years.